zachvalenta/notes-sw/system/telemetry.md

 ## start here

+> tracemalloc is built-in to Python, and pretty granular in what it measures; the downside is that not all 3rd party compiled extensions integrate tracemalloc, so for example Polars’ memory allocations won’t show up there https://pythonspeed.com/articles/identifying-resource-leaks-with-pytest/
 * https://claude.ai/chat/dd676259-77ee-4cb7-b35d-193695eb80d6
 * https://claude.ai/chat/cb57a07d-5aa4-48f2-a568-d75bf3ca2350
 > you've extracted everything else from this prompt other than the benchmarking code